Music in the Mountains

 On the fourth Saturday of the month enter the wacky world of the Reno Beer Crawl.
 Purchase a commemorative cup or glass and get drink specials at as many as 20 locations. | renobeercrawl.com

 May-October | Area venues

 Nothing says summer like a trip to the local farmers’ market.
 Enjoy the sunshine, fresh local produce, great food and people who help make this community special.
 Tahoe City and Truckee Regional Park’s markets open in mid-May.
-Other markets from South Lake Tahoe to Beckwourth and in Nevada open in June.
+Other markets from South Lake Tahoe to Beckwourth in June.

 Food Truck Fridays

 May 17-Sept.
 27 | Idlewild Park | Reno, Nev.